rraeyyi/News-popularity-automation/Project3.md

 As the output suggested, we can use the best tuning information to predict our interest.
 Shrinkage parameter lambda controls the rate at which boosting learns.
-The number of splits in each tree, which controls the complexity of the boosted ensemble (controlled with max.depth).
-We can also visual the relationship between number of iterations and RMSE under the cross validation.
+The number of splits in each tree controls the complexity of the boosted ensemble (controlled with max. depth).
+We can also visualize the relationship between number of iterations and RMSE under the cross validation.

 # Comparison